slzhffktm/go-http-test/README.md

 - Track the number of calls made to specific paths on the server.
 - Reset the call counters for individual paths, facilitating multiple test scenarios.
 - Reregister handler same path will overwrite the previous handler.
+- Reset all function to clear out the calls & handlers.

 ## Installation